dewchan01/assignment_demo_2023/README.md

 # High Level of Instant Messaging System Architecture
 ![Architecture](asset/whiteboard_exported_image.png)
 The system consists of two services:
-1. HTTP server
+1. HTTP server using Kitex
-2. RPC server
+2. RPC server using Hertz

 The HTTP API adheres to a defined Interface Definition Language (IDL).
 For this assignment, the RPC IDL of choice is *Thrift*, and you can find the relevant IDL file [idl_rpc.thrift](idl_rpc.thrift).